7 Best Mini Amps You Can Take Anywhere

 These mini amplifiers are perfect for those with limited space

 As all guitarists and bass players will understand, there’s nothing quite like plugging in to the loudest amp you can find and letting your guitar wail.
 However, your neighbours may disagree, especially if you decide to start busting out some serious riffage late at night.
-So what do you do when you need to be able to practice anywhere and at anytime without those pesky noise constraints dictating how loud you can go?
-Well, you turn to a glorious invention called the mini amplifier, that’s what!
-Every guitarist needs a mini amp in their rig.
-They’re inexpensive, give you an accurate representation of what you’re playing and best of all, you can play them through headphones!
-Here are our favourites…
+So, what do you do when you need to be able to practice anywhere and at any time without those pesky noise constraints?
+Well, you turn to a glorious invention called the mini amplifier.
+Say what?!

 Teeny Tiny Mini Amps